granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(picture from the side\)

-Move your thumb a little ways away from hand, to create a gap of roughly 30º-45º between your thumb and hand.
+Move your thumb a little ways away from your hand, to create a gap of roughly 30º-45º between your thumb and hand.

 \(aerial pic\)

 Don't worry about matching the pictures exactly.
 You'll dial in this position over time based on what's most effective for you.
+This posture should require minimal tension and be very comfortable.

 ## Forearm and Thumb Motion